Gap insurance in Florida

 What is gap insurance?

-Guaranteed Asset Protection, also known as gap insurance, is an optional coverage you can add to your auto insurance policy that pays the difference if your car is totaled or stolen and you owe more than the claim payout amount on your auto loan.
+Guaranteed Asset Protection, also known as gap insurance, is an optional coverage you can add to your auto insurance policy when adding a new vehicle to your policy.
+Gap insurance will pay the difference if your new car is totaled or stolen, and you owe more than the claim payout amount on your auto loan.

 How does gap insurance work in Florida?

-Keep in mind that gap insurance is different from new car replacement coverage.
-With gap insurance, when you file a claim with your auto insurer, and your car is declared a total loss, your provider will pay your lender.
-New car replacement coverage, on the other hand, helps you purchase a brand new vehicle of the same make and model, or may even pay more than the value of the original vehicle if a newer model is available.
-Some insurers will offer both coverages as a package, while others will only allow you to purchase one or the other.
+One thing to remember is that gap insurance is different from new car replacement coverage.
+With gap insurance, when you file a claim with your auto insurer and your car is declared a total loss, your provider will pay your lender.
+On the other hand, new car replacement coverage helps you purchase a brand new vehicle of the same make and model, or may even pay more than the value of the original vehicle if a newer model is available.
+Some insurers will offer both coverage options, while others may only allow you to purchase one or the other.

 When do you use gap insurance?